Jesus Taught with Stories

 · Should we ever stop forgiving people?
 21-22.
 (Answer: We must always forgive.)

 · What did the master do for the servant who could not pay his debt?
 23-27

-· How did the master respond to this?
+· How did the master respond to the unforgiving servant’s refusal to forgive?
 31-34

-· How does our Lord in heaven want us to treat those who do us wrong?
+Lord in heaven want us to treat those who do us wrong?
 35.

-· Dramatize the story of the unforgiving servant.
+6. Dramatize the story of the unforgiving servant.

-older children or adults play the parts:
+· Older children or adults play these parts:

-first part of the story, verses 21-27.
+Tell the 1st part of the story, verses 21-27.

 Selfish Servant: Kneel and beg, “Have mercy!
 I will pay.
 Please have mercy!”

 Tear up the paper and say,